hghero/HeroQuest/README.md

 I decided to switch to Qt.

 As I don't have much time to push this project, progress is being made very slowly only.
-Most time was needed so far for the load/save feature and the spells.

-Currently only the first level is playable, and there is no detection of end-of-level yet.
+Currently only the first two levels are playable.
-Also missing yet are equipment cards.

 # Work and compile
 - development: Eclipse CDT